 Genesee Valley Ranch + Genesee Store

-After establishing Palmaz Vineyards Christian wanted to return to his family ranching roots and began to search for land in California.
+After Palmaz Vineyards was established, Christian wanted to return to his family ranching roots and began to search for land in California.
 In 2016, the Palmaz family purchased the historic Genesee Valley Ranch (GVR) in Plumas County.
 It is a very special part of the state based on its remoteness, history, water rights, sizable contiguous acreage, rivers and native/natural grasslands.
 The approximately 1,600 ranch and small town was founded in 1862 by Edwin D. Hosselkus and was owned and operated by four generations of this family before later being owned by a number of others.
 Hosselkus built the store and developed the ranch to serve area gold miners.

 Christian sent us the following in regard to their decision to raise 100% purebred Black Wagyu beef.